B&T has an extensive history of these bridges.

 Note that it crossed the downstream end of Six Mile Island.

 The topo shows the old location of the island.
 Now Baker Street is across from the upstream end of the island.
-(You can use the railroad bridge as reference between 1902 and 2022.)
+(You can use the railroad bridge as a fixed point between 1902 and 2022.)

 "It was the county’s second longest at 6,350 feet in length, the first steel bridge in the county to be painted green, and the world’s first to provide a concrete dividing strip as a safety precaution to keep alternate flows of traffic separated."